huckiyang/QuantumSpeech-QCNN/README.md

 - Only for academic purpose.

-The author is affiliated with Georgia Tech, USA.
+The author is affiliated with Georgia Tech.

 ## Reference

-If you feel this work helps your research or use the code, please consider reference our paper.
-Thank you.
+If you think this work helps your research or use the code, please consider reference our paper.
+Thank you!

 ```bib
 @article{yang2020decentralizing,